apache/tomee/examples/jsf-managedBean-and-ejb/README.md

 As for the libraries, myfaces-api and myfaces-impl are provided in tomee/lib and hence they should not be a part of the war.
-In maven terms, they would be with scope 'provided' The complete source code is below but lets break down to look at some smaller snippets and see  how it works.
+In maven terms, they would be with scope 'provided'

 Also note that we use servlet 2.5 declaration in web.xml